-- (1) The municipality shall in high density areas where a sustainable, formalised domestic waste collection service can be rendered, collect the waste of individual households on a weekly basis. - (2) The municipality shall place appropriate bulk containers at central communal collection points determined by the municipality as suitable for communal collection. - (3) Communal collection points will be clearly demarcated areas.

-- (4) The bulk containers must be in accordance with the municipality's specifications and its locations will as far as reasonably possible- - (a) allow secure and easy access to the community; - (b) prevent windblown litter; - (c) enable easy access for the municipality's waste collection vehicles. - (5) The waste will as far as reasonably possible be collected once per week or within 24 hours of a bulk container being reported full to the municipality. - (6) Waste separation at source will be encouraged in respect of communal collection by providing separate bulk containers for non-recyclable and recyclable waste at the communal collection points should the municipality determine it to be viable.
+- (1) The municipality shall in high density areas where a sustainable, formalised domestic waste collection service can be rendered, collect the waste of individual households on a weekly basis. - (2) The municipality shall place appropriate bulk containers at central communal collection points which shall be clearly demarcated. - (3) The bulk containers must be in accordance with the municipality's specifications and its location will as far as reasonably possible- - (a) allow secure and easy access to the community; - (b) prevent windblown litter; - (c) enable easy access for the municipality's waste collection vehicles. - (4) The waste shall as far as reasonably possible be collected once per week or within 24 hours of a bulk container being reported to be full. - (5) Waste separation at source shall be encouraged in respect of communal collection by providing separate bulk containers for non-recyclable and recyclable waste at the communal collection points should the municipality determine it to be viable.

-15. Collection in rural areas
+15. Collection and disposal in rural areas

-- (1) Where it is not economically viable for the municipality to provide bulk waste containers or any other form of collection of waste in its rural areas, communities and farmers are encouraged to make use of the municipality's coupon system to dispose of waste at designated municial waste handling or waste disposal facilities. - (2) Notwithstanding the above, the municipality will in co-operation with rural communities work to find cost-effective ways to expand waste collection practices to the rural areas. - (3) The municipality is in accordance with national legislation not in favour of on-site disposal of waste but may allow on-site waste disposal in rural areas if no other feasible alternatives could be made available; in which case, the municipality will supervise or monitor such practices and exercise control over it in so far as it is reasonably possible.
+- (1) Where it is not economically viable for the municipality to provide bulk waste containers or any other form of collection of waste in its rural areas, communities and farmers are encouraged to make use of the municipality's facilities to dispose of waste at designated municipal waste handling or waste disposal facilities. - (2) Notwithstanding the above, the municipality will in co-operation with rural communities work to find cost-effective ways to expand waste collection practices to the rural areas.